On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion

 We consider a network of $N$ identical Van der Pol oscillators.
 The single agent satisfies the following equation

 and we choose the following coupling matrix $E= $.
 In Figure \ref{VdP_fig} on the left we plot the MSF for $\eta \in [0,\,\ 0.5]$.
-The MSF is negative for $\eta>0.39$ and remains negative.
-If we couple the agents via symmetric diffusive coupling as in Example \ref{DiffCouple}, then, in order to synchronize the network we must impose $\sigma \lambda_2>0.39$ with $\sigma$ constant coupling strength.
-We then need large values of the coupling strength, namely $\sigma>43$ for $N=64$ agents and $\sigma>162$ for $N=128$.
+The MSF is negative for $\eta>0.39$ and remains negative. at least for $\eta \leq 50$.
+If we couple the agents via symmetric diffusive coupling as in Example \ref{DiffCouple}, then in order to synchronize the network we must impose $\sigma \lambda_2>0.39$ with $\sigma$ constant coupling strength.
+We then need large values of the coupling strength, namely $\sigma>40.5$ for $N=32$.
 We instead employ our technique and consider an asymmetric tridiagonal coupling.
-Of course, as we will see in our numerical experiments, the lack of symmetry causes a large transient and the basin of attraction of the synchronous periodic orbit is in general affected by it, see \cite{MCGA} for more details on this.

 We have some freedom on what values we select for the $N-1$ eigenvalues of $L$.
 We experimented with many different choices for these values and below we report on two different experiments: i) select the eigenvalues linearly spaced in $[1, 10]$, and ii) take the eigenvalues to be Chebyshev points of the first kind (rescaled to $[1, 10]$ or to larger intervals, as needed).
-For $32$ and $64$ agents we take eigenvalues in the interval $[1,10]$.
-In both cases, all the elements of the coupling matrix are less than $6.2$.
+For $N=32$, all the elements of the coupling matrix are less than $6.2$.